 Vain Machine signs its first indie label, AnalogueTrash Records (based in Manchester UK) for the release of their debut album.
 Their debut album titled "Lost" is released in February 2015 featuring 7 tracks and 5 remixes supported by friends the band has met along the way.

-Currently, Vain Machine is in process of recording their 2nd album due for release in the fall of 2017.
+Currently, Vain Machine is in process of recording an EP for 2018.